echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 --- abstract

-This document is intended to inform the community about the impact of the deployment of the proposed Encrypted Client Hello (ECH) standard that encrypts Server Name Indication (SNI) and other data.
+(Editorial note: to be updated as the text in the main body of the document is finalised) This document is intended to inform the community about the impact of the deployment of the proposed Encrypted Client Hello (ECH) standard that encrypts Server Name Indication (SNI) and other data.
 Data encapsulated by ECH (ie data